complxalgorithm/TweetKeywordMapper/README.md

 Unfortunately, due to how the code is written, you may run into issues with CSV files that have more than three fields.
 The program will add the data that was found by searching Twitter using the field indexes of the Tweet IDs, states, and keywords fields.
 I do not know if it still will work successfully with CSV files that contain more than three (3) fields.

 ## To-Do List
-- [ ] Clean up state extraction algorithm
+- [X] Clean up state extraction algorithm
+- [X] Find instance of a state's name in place values like "New York and the World" and return the appropriate state value.
+- [X] Get state from Tweet where user's location has something like "NY -> FL".
+- [X] Get state from Tweet where user's location has something like "Florida via New York"
+- [ ] If place from a Tweet is a set of X,Y coordinates, use those to determine state.
 - [X] When writing data to a csv, organize each row's data based on the location of their respective field in the file.
-- [ ] Find instance of a state's name in place values like "New York and the World" and return the appropriate state value.
-- [ ] Get state from Tweet where user's location has something like "NY -> FL".
-- [ ] Get state from Tweet where user's location has something like "Florida via New York"
-- [ ] If place from a Tweet is a set of X,Y coordinates, use those to determine state.
 - [ ] Allow user to interact with Excel files.
 - [ ] Add support for mapping using PyQGIS.
 - [X] Add support for mapping using GeoPandas.